Material risks and uncertainties

 Financial risks & reporting

-Interest rate risk | The interest-rate risk is the risk that changes in market rates will adversely affect NCC’s cash flow or the fair value of financial assets and liabilities. | NCC’s Group Treasury Policy has been adopted by NCC’s Board of Directors and constitutes a framework for risk mandates and limits in the NCC Group.
-The Group’s financial activities are organized centrally, thus providing an adequate overview of financial positions and risks.
-Refer also to Note 36. |
+The interest-rate risk is the risk that changes in market rates will adversely affect NCC’s cash flow or the fair value of financial assets and liabilities. |

-Exchange rate risk | The exchange rate risk is the risk that exchange rate changes will adversely affect NCC’s income statement, balance sheet or cash flow statement. | |
+The exchange rate risk is the risk that exchange rate changes will adversely affect NCC’s income statement, balance sheet or cash flow statement. |

-Refinancing risk | Refinancing risk is the risk that opportunities for financing will be limited and/or that the cost will be higher when loans that expire have to be refinanced, which could adversely impact NCC’s operations, earnings and financial position. | |
+Refinancing risk is the risk that opportunities for financing will be limited and/or that the cost will be higher when loans that expire have to be refinanced, which could adversely impact NCC’s operations, earnings and financial position. |

-Liquidity risk | The liquidity risk refers to the risk that NCC does not have sufficient payment capacity at a given time, which could adversely impact the Group’s ability to fulfill its payment obligations. | |
+The liquidity risk refers to the risk that NCC does not have sufficient payment capacity at a given time, which could adversely impact the Group’s ability to fulfill its payment obligations. |

-Credit and counter - party risks in financial operations | Credit and counterparty risks in financial operations refers to the risk that NCC’s financial counterparties are unable to fulfill their obligations to NCC. | |
+Credit and counterparty risks in financial operations refers to the risk that NCC’s financial counterparties are unable to fulfill their obligations to NCC. |

-Customer credit risk | Customer credit risk refers to the risk that NCC’s customers are unable to honor payments to NCC for delivered goods and services. |
+Customer credit risk refers to the risk that NCC’s customers are unable to honor payments to NCC for delivered goods and services. |

-At NCC, customer credit risks are managed through Group-wide procedures for identifying and assessing risks, both before agreements are reached with customers and continuously in operational follow-ups.
+At NCC, customer credit risks are managed through Group-wide procedures for identifying and assessing risks, both before agreements are reached with customers and continuously in operational follow ups.
 NCC’s credit risk in accounts receivable is highly diversified given the large number of projects of varying sizes and types in a multitude of customer categories. |

-Percentage of completion profit recognition | In assignments involving construction contracts, NCC applies percentage-of-completion profit recognition, whereby profit is recognized at the pace of completion.
+In assignments involving construction contracts, NCC applies percentage of completion profit recognition, whereby profit is recognized at the pace of completion.
 Should the anticipated profit from a project deteriorate during the project’s production period, this could result in a need to reverse profit recognized earlier. |

 By means of project management, meaning continuous monitoring of production calculations, reconciliation of work completed, project forecasts, etc., it is possible to ascertain that the information is accurate. |

-Supplier risk | Risk that sub-suppliers enter bankruptcy and cannot deliver orders |
+Risk that sub-suppliers enter bankruptcy and cannot deliver orders. |

 Supplier controls and development of the supply chain. |